zeuscsc/Novels/東方拉蒙達/第一章/llm.prompt.9.md

 One of them told me his name is Gavrilo Princip, and he told me he saw what I did and glad I stood up when nobody else did.
 We Yugoslavs Brothers and Sisters should all stand out together.
 I helped him stick the posters on the walls.
 After the event, Princip invited me to his friend's father's Cafe in Sarajevo.
 We introduced ourselevs to each other, Princip's friend was called Nedeljko Čabrinović and they are exciting knowing that I am a Journalist.
+They are so excited and keep talking about the latest news, asking about my opinions.
+I reply them the newly independent Kingdom of Serbia, as the free part of the south Slavs, was obligated to help unify the southern Slavic peoples such as us the Serbian in Bosnia.
+Unlike us hands are tied, they are free to call for more help against Austia-Hungary.
+They looks very surprised and then very happy that we share the same ideas.
+Our talks goes even more passionate and deep.
+After the topics switched to balkan war, Princip to me that he actually went to a recruitment office in Belgrade to volunteer his service with the komite, the irregular Serbian units.
+He was being rejected because of his small build, he traveled to a different recruitment office this time in Prokuplje, north of the Turkish frontier in southern Serbia.
+He met Major Vojislav Tankosić, the commander of all Komite units and they rejected Princip for being too small and looking too weak as well.
+Princip told me that he really wants to do something for the south Slavs and the Komite shouldn't reject him.
+Princip also tole me that just a few months ago,  he took part in a demonstration against the Habsburg authority in Sarajevo, organised by a Croat student from Bosnia.
+They burned a Hungarian flag and many were injured and arrested by the police.
+During the scuffle Princip was hit with a sabre and his clothes were torn.
+The following day the students declared a general strike, and for the first time in Bosnian history, Croats, Serbs and Muslims took part together.
+Princip also told me he went from class to class, threatening with his knuckle-duster all the boys who wavered in coming to the new demonstrations.
+As a result of his conduct and his involvement in the demonstrations against Austro-Hungarian authorities, Princip was expelled from school.
+Princip was larghing when he told me those events as if it was nothing.
+Then I realise the sky has become dark, we exchange our contact information and left the cafe.
 ```

 Following are the key features from pervious chapters just for reference: